ashaduri/gsmartcontrol/docs/smart.md

 the disk surface in when the drive is idle, repairing the defects while reallocating the data to more safe areas.

-While having SMART sounds really good, there are some nuances to consider.
+While having SMART sounds perfect, there are some nuances to consider.
 One of the common pitfalls is that it may create a false sense of security.
 That is, a perfectly good SMART data is NOT an indication that the drive won't fail the next minute.
 The reverse is also true - some